 The inside wall is made of full height, frameless glazing, which overlooks the living-dining room below.
 A new walnut and oak staircase with a glass balustrade follows down to the main level.

-Tucked under the mezzanine, there is a new modern kitchen.
+Tucked under the mezzanine, there is a new modern kitchen in our Church conversion penthouse.
 The storage has been maximised thanks to bespoke, full height units on one wall.
 The second side contains low and hanging cabinets, a wide range cooker, and fridge and freezer drawers.